As new Human Development and Family Science head, April Few-Demo seeks to elevate students, faculty, and staff

 USA Today consistently ranks the Virginia Tech Department of Human Development and Family Service first or second in the nation.

-As chair, Few-Demo’s primary goals are to position the faculty to continue to excel on local, national, and international levels and to provide students with a comprehensive foundation in child development, family science, adult development and aging, marriage and family therapy, and early childhood education.
+As head, Few-Demo’s primary goals are to position the faculty to continue to excel on local, national, and international levels and to provide students with a comprehensive foundation in child development, family science, adult development and aging, marriage and family therapy, and early childhood education.

 To this effort, she is overseeing the addition of a new minor in disability studies and a new major in childhood pre-education.
 The major provides students interested in pursuing a career in early childhood education with a strong foundation in child development and an understanding of behaviors and how children navigate family processes.